meilisearch/specifications/text/0060-refashion-updates-apis.md

 - Add a pagination system for on `/tasks` and `indexes/:indexUid/tasks` lists.
 - Add enhanced filtering capabilities.
+- Simplify `documentsAddition` and `documentsPartial` type and elaborate on metadata.
 - Use Hateoas capability to give direct access to a `task` resource.
 - Add dedicated task type names modifying a sub-setting. e.g. `SearchableAttributesUpdate`.
 - Reconsider existence of `/indexes/:indexUid/tasks/:taskUid` route it is similar to `/tasks/:taskUid`.